uzeportal/bbb-mp4/README.md

 ### Options

-1) MEETING_ID is the internal meeting id of the recording that you want to convert into MP4.
+1) `MEETING_ID` is the internal meeting id of the recording that you want to convert into MP4.
-2) The MP4 file of the given meeting id is kept in mp4 directory
+2) The MP4 file of the given meeting id is kept in `mp4` directory
-3) The command above will record meeting in webm format, convert to MP4 and upload to S3.
+3) The command above will record meeting in WEBM format, convert to MP4 and upload to S3.

 ## Convert MP4 in Bulk